Using Linguistics to Better Understand Cool Movies Like: Donnie Darko, No Country for Old Men, The Prestige, & Inception

 The main lens to be used in examining these scripts will be relevance theory by Dan Sperber and Deidre Wilson; the main methodology that will be focused on in this sample of research focuses on: 1.) commonalities in language from word choice and its significance such as when a word is used frequently across several scripts and also the significance of when a single word is used sparingly across the same set of scripts 2.) with that in mind, the two words that will be most heavily analyzed within this study are ‘this’ and ‘doubt.’

 Application of Theory

 For this research, I counted a number of specific words that appeared to standout across the board in each of the screenplays, or at least most of the screenplays.
-This allowed me to know if certain words appeared in dialogue more so than others, but what is also important to keep in mind is that in order to find what is significant within these scripts is not just a high index number of an occurring word but also if all five scripts are using one word only a certain amount of times because this may mean that this word is a hint in the narratives of a particular kind of occurrence which gives a great deal of meaning to the piece itself.
-The following chart -- which will be covered in significant detail -- lists the top words in my research that appeared common throughout the films and or of interest to the study.
-Sorting the graph was of some difficulty and took a number of hours.
+This allowed me to know if certain words appeared in dialogue more so than others.
+It is also important to keep in mind that in order to find what is significant within these scripts is not just a high index number of an occurring word but also if all five scripts are using one word but only a certain amount of times.
+That’s because this may mean that the word reveals common themes in the genre.

 Chart 1.
 Word Occurrence Strength in Films

 I want to highlight a few words before giving specific samples of their usage in the films.
 Obviously, the top 6 or so are frequently used words throughout all the films such as: me, this, know, no, yes, and when.
 These words should not be shocking to find at the top of the chart, but it will prove worthwhile to focus on the importance of what some of these words signify within the whole of these screenplays, especially the word ‘this.’